thall63/CyberAssist/README.md

 All tools are coded with **Python** and **PyQT6**.
 PyQT6 was selected as a GUI Framework for it's friendly and fast coding attributes and it's performance enhancing and easy to use implementation of PyQT Threads.

 ## Cyber Community
 I maintain the Cyber Assist Project for the Cyber Community in an effort to promote the legal use and sharing of functional cyber security tools.
 Maintaining a small set of local, trusted tools prevents the download of weaponized trojans and provides underserved cyber analysts with a free, essential resource.
-It is the intention of this project to asssit investigations, promote learning and to improve these tools with community contributions.
+It is the intention of this project to assist investigations, promote learning and to improve these tools with community contributions.

 ## Install
 Simply install PyQt6 into your python environment, *pip install PyQt6*.
 Each app may be compiled to run as a single file executable.
 I recommend "pyinstaller" for creating a single "exe" file that runs on Windows environments.
 The *requirements.txt* file lists the individual PyQt6 packages and versions used.
 All other imports are Python "*built-ins*".
 A compiled version of each app will also be provide as a gitHub "release".